loris-cecks/bubble-blast/README.md

 - `esitoPartita()`: Prints the result of the game.
 - `esplosione()`: Handles the explosion of a bubble and the propagation logic.
 - `propagazioneSu()`, `propagazioneGiu()`, `propagazioneDx()`, `propagazioneSx()`: Handle the propagation in the respective directions.

-## Contribution

-Feel free to fork the repository, make your changes and create a pull request.
-Let's make this game even more fun together!